MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-weblogic-webapp-authentication-entra-id.md

 ---
 title: Enable sign-in for WebLogic apps using Microsoft Entra ID
 titleSuffix: Azure
-description: Shows you how to develop a Java WebLogic web app that supports sign-in by using a Microsoft Entra account.
+description: Shows you how to develop a Java WebLogic app that supports sign-in by using a Microsoft Entra account.
 services: active-directory
 ms.date: 03/11/2024
 ms.service: active-directory